KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 The original intent of the provided MATLAB code was to solve the muscle redundancy problem using direct collocation as described in De Groote F, Kinney AL, Rao AV, Fregly BJ.
 Evaluation of direct collocation optimal control problem formulations for solving the muscle redundancy problem.
 Annals of Biomedical Engineering (2016). http://link.springer.com/article/10.1007%2Fs10439-016-1591-9.

-From v3.0, there are possibilities to, concurrently with solvint the muscle redundancy problem, estimate parameters of the modelled muscle-tendon units by using collected EMG and ultrasound data.
+From v3.0, there are possibilities to, concurrently with solving the muscle redundancy problem, estimate parameters of the modelled muscle-tendon units by using collected EMG and ultrasound data.
 Optimal fiber length, tendon slack length and tendon stiffness can be set as free variables within the muscle redundancy problem.
 Experimentally measured fiber-lengths can be tracked (US-tracking), the tracking error is a part of the objective function.
+Details on this parameter estimation problem can be found in Delabastita et al. 2020 (https://link.springer.com/article/10.1007/s10439-019-02395-x).
 Collected EMG can either be tracked (EMG-tracking) or imposed exactly (EMG-driven).
+Details on using EMG data in the parameter estimation can be found in (https://ieeexplore.ieee.org/document/7748556).
 Another important feature is that the user can estimate muscle-tendon parameters over different trials of the same movement or from different movements.
 This allows to make estimation more reliable.
-We reckon that for solving the muscle redundancy problem OpenSim Moco might be a more user-friendly and straightforward alternative.
+We reckon that for solving the muscle redundancy problem OpenSim Moco (https://www.biorxiv.org/content/10.1101/839381v1) might be a more user-friendly and straightforward alternative.
 However, our software allows the combination of different trials to estimate muscle-tendon parameters.
 Another difference is in that we use automatic differentiation, while this is not (yet) enabled in Moco.
-This software is still intended to solve inverse problems, for predictive simulations we refer to Moco or 'Antoine'.

 From v2.1, CasADi can be used as an alternative to GPOPS-II and ADiGator.
 CasADi is an open-source tool for nonlinear optimization and algorithmic differentiation (https://web.casadi.org/).
 Results using CasADi and GPOPS-II are very similar (differences can be attributed to the different direct collocation formulations and scaling).
 We used CasADi's Opti stack, which is a collection of CasADi helper classes that provides a close correspondence between mathematical NLP notation and computer code (https://web.casadi.org/docs/#document-opti).
 CasADi is actively maintained and developed, and has an active forum (https://groups.google.com/forum/#!forum/casadi-users).

 From v1.1, an implicit formulation of activation dynamics can be used to solve the muscle redundancy problem.
 Additionally, by using the activation dynamics model proposed by Raasch et al. (1997), we could introduce a nonlinear change of variables to exactly impose activation dynamics in a continuously differentiable form, omitting the need for a smooth approximation such as described in De Groote et al. (2016).
 A result of this change of variables is that muscle excitations are not directly accessible during the optimization.
 Therefore, we replaced muscle excitations by muscle activations in the objective function.
 This implicit formulation is described in *De Groote F, Pipeleers G, Jonkers I, Demeulenaere B, Patten C, Swevers J, De Schutter J. A physiology based inverse dynamic analysis of human gait: potential and perspectives F. Computer Methods in Biomechanics and Biomedical Engineering (2009).* http://www.tandfonline.com/doi/full/10.1080/10255840902788587.
 Results from both formulations are very similar (differences can be attributed to the slightly different activation dynamics models and cost functions).
 However, the formulation with implicit activation dynamics (De Groote et al., (2009)) is computationally faster.
-This can mainly be explained by the omission of a tanh function in the constraint definition, whose evaluation is computationally expensive when solving the NLP. \\
+This can mainly be explained by the omission of a tanh function in the constraint definition, whose evaluation is computationally expensive when solving the NLP.

 ## Structure of the code